bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 After the unpacking process, we run _PeID_ again and find that this file was compiled using _Microsoft Visual C++ 6.0_.
 Opening the file in _PEStudio_, we find a lot more informations about the file's strings and imports.

-> 3. Do any imports hint at this program’s functionality?
+> 3.Do any imports hint at this program’s functionality?
 If so, which imports are they and what do they tell you?

 The imports that are visible are: